anshammer/food-facilities-challenge/README.md

 - **SQLite:** Lightweight database for storing food facility data.
 - **Swagger:** API documentation tool for generating interactive API documentation.
 - **CsvHelper:** Library for reading CSV files.
+- **Asynchronous Programming:** Used async methods for db queries to improve performance and scalability.
 - **ENUM:** Used to define the possible values for the `status` field to ensure type safety and clarity in the codebase.
 Possibly, the UI could also handle sending the correct value in a production environment.
 - **MaxResults:** Added a `maxResults` parameter to limit the number of results returned by the API.
 This would be a configuration option in a production environment to avoid overwhelming clients with too many results.
+- **UI Search Character Mininum Length:** Added requirement on the UI for a minimum of 3 characters to prevent excessive queries and improve performance.

 ---